 Finally, one of the top three worst consequences of one or more DUI convictions is the loss of your driving privileges.
 Without a valid Florida driver’s license, you may not legally operate a vehicle.
 This means that you may be forced to rely on friends and relatives to get around.
 If you’re employed and commute to work, it’s not uncommon to lose your job because you cannot find reliable transportation.
 It may be possible to apply for a hardship license to get to and from work, school, or other obligations.
 If you have two or more DUI convictions, you may need to wait a minimum of one year before applying for a hardship license.

 Take Your DUI Charge in West Palm Beach Seriously

 Not all suspected DUI offenders face criminal penalties for their charges.
-With the help of a passionate DUI lawyer like Brian P. Gabriel, it may be possible to avoid damaging your criminal record and reputation.
+With the help of an experienced DUI lawyer like Brian P. Gabriel, it may be possible to avoid a criminal record.
 Find out how he can put his 30 years of experience into a quality defense for your case.
-Call (561) 622-5575 or complete our contact form for a free consultation.
+Call (561) 622-5575 or complete a contact form for a free consultation.